CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250604-quantitative_evaluation.md

 Goal: Determine if an independent variable has a significant effect on a dependent variable.
 e.g. Is the time to complete a task less using method A than using method B?

+#### ANOVA example

+The mean task completion time for Method A was 4.5s.
+This was 20.1% less than the mean of 5.5s observed for Method B. The difference was statistically significant (F1,9 = 9.80, p < .05)

-The mean task completion time were 4.5 s for Method A and 5.5 s for Method B.
+The mean task completion time were 4.5s for Method A and 5.5s for Method B.
 As there was substantial variation in the observations across participants, the difference was not statistically significant as revealed in an analysis of variance (F1,9 = 0.626, ns)

-(ns means not significant, i.e. p < 0.05)
+ns means not significant.
+Use **ns** if F < 1.0, or use **p > .05** if F > 1.0.